 Most varieties of red spring wheat, including Marquis, owe their ancestry to Red Fife, a landrace variety, which was the baking and milling industries' standard of 'wheat' from 1860 to 1900.
 Red Fife can grow from three to five feet tall, and is thought to have originated in what is now Western Ukraine, where it was called Chervona Vusata.
 This heirloom is called "Red" because of its color when fully ripe and "Fife" after David Fife, the Ontario farmer who, in 1842, was the first to grow it in North America.
 For most of the twentieth century, it was only grown in plant breeders’ seed collections.
 Then Sharon Rempel, who became known as the godmother of Red Fife wheat, planted a "Living Museum of Wheat" in Keremeos B.C.
 Canada and by the 1990s, enough seed was available to grow it out on several farms.

-Marion County Oberkülmer Spelt
+Wyandot County Oberkülmer Spelt

 From mysterious origins to mystical healing powers, spelt claims a history as rich as its unmistakable sweet, buttery, nutty flavor.
 Spelt, also known as “Dinkel” or German wheat, developed through the spontaneous crossing of the wild goat grasses "Aegilops squarrosa" and Emmer (an ancient Egyptian grain) between 6000 and 5000 years before the Christian Era.
 This wilder crop boasts a very impressive lineup of nutritive qualities.
 In ancient Greek mythology, spelt was given to the people by the goddess Demeter, and in the 12th century, Hildegaard von Bingen, the first nutritionist in Germany, called spelt the best grain of all, and prescribed it for everyday health maintenance and as the first medicine to a very wide range of ailments and conditions.
 Spelt contains more protein, fats and crude fibre than wheat and also has large amounts of Vitamin B17 (anti-carcinoma).
 It also contains special carbohydrates which play a decisive role in blood clotting and stimulate the body’s immune system so as to increase its resistance to infection.

-Marion County Organic Buckwheat
+Logan County Organic Buckwheat